brynbellomy/GCDThreadsafe/README.md

 [![Build Status](https://travis-ci.org/brynbellomy/GCDThreadsafe.png)](https://travis-ci.org/brynbellomy/GCDThreadsafe)

 The main idea with this thing is to make it feel extremely familiar to implement.
-It more or less looks and acts like an old-school Objective-C `@synchronized` block.
+The conventions herein should look and feel like old-school Objective-C `@synchronized` blocks and `@property (atomic)` declarations.

-*Note: like plenty of other folks these days, I'm interested in forcefully phasing out `@synchronized` -- it's some slow ass grandma shit and has no place in the future next to the flying cars.*
+*Note: like plenty of other folks these days, I'm interested in forcefully phasing out `@synchronized`/`atomic` -- it's some slow ass grandma shit and has no place in the future next to the flying cars.*

 You can use nearly the same patterns, the only real exception being the `@strongify(self)` and `@weakify(self)` boilerplate stuff from [libextobjc](http://github.com/jspahrsummers/libextobjc) (which simply exists to prevent block-related retain cycles).